 Magpas Air Ambulance is one of the UK’s oldest emergency medical charities, established in 1971.
-The charity was founded by two GPs from Cambridgeshire, Dr Neville Silverston OBE and Dr Derek Cracknell OBE.
+The charity was founded by two GPs from Cambridgeshire, Dr Neville Silverston MBE and Dr Derek Cracknell MBE.

 Following a visit to see a similar service in North Yorkshire, Dr Silverston had been inspired to create a voluntary service of family GPs in Cambridgeshire who could support the ambulance service in helping the victims of road accidents.